rust-lang/rustc-perf/collector/benchmarks/README.md

 ## Add a new benchmark

 - Decide on which category it belongs to.
+Probably primary if it's a real-world crate, and secondary if it's a stress test or intended to catch specific regressions.
 - If it's a third-party crate:
   - If you are keen: talk with a maintainer of the crate to see if there is anything we should be aware of when using this crate as a compile-time